Soyo: Independence

 In 1641, Daniel da Silva replaced Paulo and was immediately opposed by the newly enthroned King Garcia II of Kongo, who sought to replace him.
 Count Daniel resisted, claiming that the counts of Soyo had a right to be selected through election of their own noble subordinates.
 Garcia tried to return Soyo to his control by wars, but Garcia's attempts, in 1641, 1643, 1645 and 1656 all failed, often with heavy losses.
 This was primarily because the royal armies could not attack the fortified wooded area of Soyo called Nfinda Ngula near the capital.

 As Soyo became more independent, its rulers took the title Prince, and then Grand Prince of Soyo in the late seventeenth and early eighteenth century.
 Soyo was actively involved in Kongo's politics during and after Garcia II's reign, especially as defenders of the Kimpanzu branch of the family.
 Counts of Soyo protected them and gave them refuge, as they did in 1656 when a conspiracy to overthrow Garcia organized by sons of Pedro II failed.

 In 1670, the Portuguese governor sought to take over Kongo, then involved in a civil war, and invaded Soyo.
 After a first victory, the Portuguese forces were defeated and utterly routed by Soyo at the Battle of Kitombo, in Nfinda Ngula near the capital.
 The day of this victory, October 18, 1670, and St. Luke's day, is considered an important holiday.

+In 1670, the city of Soyo had about 30,000 residents.

+The early 1670s saw several changes of rulership in Soyo.
+Estevao II da Silva became ruler in 1676.
+He proceeded to be a power broker in the Kongo Kingdom.

+In the 1680s Antonio II Baretto da Silva, the count of Soyo, waged war with Kakongo and Ngoyo, the kingdoms to the north of the Congo River.

+After 1708 Soyo did not participate at all in the elections of rulers of the Kingdom of Kongo.

 Economy

-Soyo is an important support for the off-shore oil extraction and exploration, supported by an airport and a sea port.
+Supported by an airport and a sea port, Soyo plays a major role in Angola's oil production due to the cities proximity to off-shore oil extraction and exploration activities.
 The government plans to build an oil refinery at Soyo.